Updated: Mar 26

 This time, I tried rolling out the dough longer and kept my fingers crossed that it will not puff up.
 In the end, it did.
 That is my take of the infamous Hawaiian Grilled Pizza.
 To be honest, that was my very 1st time tasting an actual Hawaiian Pizza and I hated it.
 Pineapple on its own is sweet.
 To put that on top of tomato sauce and paired with ham and cheese just make the whole pizza gross.
 It is an Italian tragedy!
 What's so Hawaiian about it?
 Moving on...

 I had somehow managed to get the crust just about right, but not quite tho.
 I rolled the dough wider instead of longer.
 It still puffs up a little tho.
 I was being a bit fancier here; I used an old Pizza al Taglio recipe.
 It did hit some tastebuds here.
-I mean who couldn't resist some sambal ikan bilis (chili paste fried dried anchovies) on top on a crispy grilled pizza?
-There are definitely rooms for improvement.
+I mean who couldn't resist some sambal ikan bilis (chili paste fried dried anchovies) on top of a crispy grilled pizza?
+There are definitely room for improvement.

 After so many attempts, I had finally found a way for the dough not to puff up as much during grilling.
 I remembered how I would make tortillas and applied the same technique into this pizza dough.
 It works like a charm.